Mihanović's fragment of the Acts of the Apostles

 The manuscript itself consists of two sheets of parchment, 24 cm × 18.5 cm in size, on which is inscribed the part of Acts of the Apostles, according to the Eastern Orthodox rite and is related, in place and time of origin, to the so-called Gršković's fragment of the Acts of the Apostles.

 Manuscript was found glued on the cover of a 1262 Serbian transcript of Ilovička krmčija, Zakonopravilo, in the collection of Cyrillic manuscripts of Antun Mihanović, and is considered the oldest preserved transcript, collection of civil and ecclesiastical regulations of the Byzantine Empire, which was translated by Saint Sava at the beginning of the 13th century.

+Legacy

+According to Croatian linguist Vatroslav Jagić, the Mihanović's fragment along with Gršković's fragment represents few survived glagolitic Serbian Orthodox rite codices.
+The book is enumerated in the Bosnian and Serbian historical medieval literary corpus.

 Today, the artifact is kept in the library of Croatian Academy of Sciences and Arts in Zagreb.